good-loop/doc/pages/policy/privacy-policy.md

 * We are registered with the UK Information Commissioner's Office (ICO).
 Our registration number is: **ZA275147**

 * The International Advertising Bureau (IAB) operates a framework for managing consent, called the [Transparency Consent Framework (TCF)](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/).
-Good-Loop supports the TCF and is on the Global Vendor List (GVL) as **vendor #749**.
+Good-Loop complies with the policies of the TCF, and is on the Global Vendor List (GVL) as **vendor #749**.

 * Good-Loop Ltd is company **SC548356**, registered in the UK.
 Our registered address is 27 McDonald Road, Edinburgh, EH7 4LX.